A Tutorial on Estimating Time-Varying Vector Autoregressive Models: Estimating time-varying VAR model on Mood Time Series

 \subsection{Visualizing Time-Varying VAR model}

 Figure \ref{fig_app_mgm} visualizes a part of the time-varying VAR parameters estimated above:

-The top row shows visualizations of the VAR parameters for the estimation points 8, 15 and 18.
+The top row shows visualizations of the VAR parameters for the estimation points 2, 10 and 18.
 Blue solid arrows indicate positive relationships, red dashed arrows indicate negative relationships.
 The width of the arrows is proportional to the absolute value of the corresponding parameter.
 The grey part of the ring around each node indicates the proportion of explained variance of each variables by all other variables in the model.
-The bottom row shows the time-varying parameters of the autoregressive effect $\mathrm{Down}_{t-1} \rightarrow \mathrm{Down}_{t}$ and the cross-lagged effects $\mathrm{Satisfied}_{t-1} \rightarrow \mathrm{Relaxed}_{t}$ and $\mathrm{Satisfied}_{t-1} \rightarrow \mathrm{Down}_{t}$.
-The shading indicates the 5\% and 95\% quantiles of the empirical sampling distribution obtained from \verb|resample()|.
-The code to fully reproduce Figure \ref{fig_app_mgm} is not shown here due to its length, but can be obtained from Github \url{https://github.com/jmbh/tvvar_paper}.
+Comparing the VAR estimates across the three shown estimation points reveals that some parameters are strongly time-varying.
+For example, there is an autocorrelation effect of Relaxed at estimation point 2, which becomes smaller at estimation point 10 and vanishes at estimation point 18.
+On the other hand, the cross lagged effects $\mathrm{Satisfied}_{t-1} \rightarrow \mathrm{Strong}_{t}$ and $\mathrm{Satisfied}_{t-1} \rightarrow \mathrm{Strong}_{t}$ are equal to zero at estimation point 2 and become larger in estimation point 10 and 18.
+To better evaluate the time-varying nature of those three parameters we plot them as a line graph in the lower panel of Figure \ref{fig_app_mgm}.
+Aligning time-varying parameter functions with additional information available about an individual may allow one to explain the changes in parameters.
+For example, we see that the three time-varying parameters in the lower panel show their largest change after the second reduction of the antidepressant medication.
+This suggests that the medication reduction could be part of the explanation for this change in parameters.
+Next to individual interaction parameters, possible analyses can also focus on the changes in intercepts or aggregates of several parameters.
+For example, one could investigate how the density of the entire or parts of the VAR model changes across time.
+The code to fully reproduce Figure \ref{fig_app_mgm} is not shown here due to its length, but can be obtained from Github (\url{https://github.com/jmbh/tvvar_paper}).